<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4234353&amp;fmt=gif">

 The panel acknowledged the growing recognition across the corporate real estate sector of the value that organisations can realise by cultivating diverse talent pipelines and creating work environments that foster inclusion.

 And while creating an impactful Diversity, Equity and Inclusion (DE&I) programme isn’t easy, Chely told the audience of senior real estate professionals, “Whatever gets measured can be improved.
-We’re currently measuring exactly what our diverse spend currently is – it’s a big moment for us because it means we’ll know where we are and where we need to go next.”
+We’re currently measuring exactly what our diverse spend is – it’s a big moment for us because it means we’ll know where we are and where we need to go next.”

 As Chely explained, “We’re looking at how we can view all aspects of our activity through a DE&I lens.
 One piece of advice I always try to follow is ‘Know your why’.
 As we evangelise internally and make a case for DE&I, it’s vital we understand why a DE&I programme will make us stronger as a business – more innovative, more creative, more effective.”